phloe/poopsoup/README.md

 ##### Arguments
 - `topic` - Topic to subscribe to.
 - `callback` - Callback to call when data is published for the given topic.
+The callback function receives the following arguments:
+  - `topic` - The topic of the subscription.
+  - `data` - The published data.

 ##### Returns
 `string`